DigitalPublishingToolkit/Money-Lab-Reader/docs/6_2-Ridgway.md

 needs to be transparency about the monetary resources that are requested with each campaign and ‘to specify in advance the type of free or open license whereby such collective returns will be made accessible.’
-Instead, training people how to be open is, along with recognizing the social value within the project.
+Training people how to be open is alongside recognizing the social value within the project.
 The foundation first signs a contract with the promoter, who has to generate a delivery within a period of one year, which serves as a guarantee for the backers.
 Once the campaign is